 Principal diagnosis serves an important function in determining which diagnosis-related group (DRG) code to assign a patient.
 DRGs and other diagnostic codes, like ICD-10, are not only used to electronically record a patient’s treatment history, but they also play a crucial role in healthcare billing.

 Healthcare providers will use these codes to determine the complexity of patient treatment.
-This includes the symptoms they initially presented and the medications, treatments, procedures, and other hospital resources that they received.
-This information helps care providers know how to bill an insurer for a given episode of care.
+This includes the symptoms they initially presented and any medications, treatments, or procedures they received.

 What is the difference between a principal diagnosis vs primary diagnosis?

 The ICD-10 Official Guidelines for Coding and Reporting describes the principal diagnosis for a health insurance claim as the condition chiefly responsible for admission of the patient to the hospital, established after study (i.e. evaluation and diagnostics).
 Specifically for inpatient stays, a principal diagnosis is used to categorize and assign a diagnosis-related group (DRG) to the patient.